Why Choose a Pediatric Dentist?

 You can view, download, and print our complete new patient information packet by clicking on all the PDF files on the Patient Forms page.
 If you prefer to receive our new patient information packet by mail, simply ask our receptionist when you call to make your child’s appointment.

 Every child has unique needs, but all of them deserve to be treated with care, compassion, and empathy.
-At Dentistry for Children, P.C., we’re committed to creating the most positive pediatric dentist experience possible for each patient we see.
+DFC is committed to creating the most positive pediatric dentist experience possible for each patient we see.
 Some children may exhibit anxiety or fear when it comes to visiting the dentist, but rest assured that our entire team is focused on helping your children overcome their anxieties.
 Below, you’ll find a few helpful tips for planning an awesome visit.

 For the safety and privacy of all patients, other children who are not being treated should remain in the reception room with a supervising adult.